 Built by Consolidated at San Diego.
+Constructors Number 5885.
 Delivered to the U. S. Army Air Force (USAAF) as B-24M-10-CO Liberator serial number 44-41949.
 Ferried overseas via Hickam Field then across the Pacific to Australia.

 During December 1944, assigned to the Royal Australian Air Force (RAAF) as Liberator A72-160.
-Assigned to 12 Squadron.
+Assigned to No. 12 Squadron.
 No known nickname or nose art.

 On May 20, 1945 took off at night from Truscott Airfield piloted by F/L Francis Leonard Sismey on a bombing mission against Balikpapan.
-After becoming airborne too early due to a hump in the runway, climbing to 20' and veered left and crash just off the northwest end of runway.
+After becoming airborne too early due to a hump in the runway, this bomber climbed to 20' and veered to the left and crash just off the northwest end of runway.
 As fire and rescue crews raced to the crash, the bombs exploded killing everyone aboard.

-Wreckage remains at the airfield, including the ball turret, engines.
+The wreckage of this Liberator remains in situ including the ball turret, engines.

 Stan Gajda adds: